- Feature Links

 Under the direction of the Los Angeles County Department of Public Health, the City of San Gabriel will be participating in the following measures to prevent the spread of COVID-19:

 - You may perform essential activities, such as picking up groceries, picking up medication and healthcare supplies.
 A list of grocery stores open in San Gabriel may be found here.

 - You may walk, hike or bike outside and participate in outdoor activities that do not involve groups of individuals while practicing social distancing.

 - All permitted activities must practice social distancing, which requires individuals to be separated by at least six feet of space.
 Hand washing facilities must also be provided.

-- Select businesses and parks may begin to open effective May 13 with physical distancing and infection control guidelines.
+- Select businesses and parks may begin to open with physical distancing and infection control guidelines.
 More information about this may be found below in our Roadmap to Recovery section.

 - You may not visit friends or family if there is no urgent need.

 - You may not visit loved ones in the hospital, nursing home, skilled nursing facility or other residential care facilities.

 - You may not gather in indoor and outdoor groups, including private gatherings and events.

 - Select non-essential retail businesses must remain temporarily closed, including nail salons, playgrounds, entertainment venues, movie theaters, bowling alleys and arcades.
 More information about what is deemed essential may be found here.

 - Essential businesses must provide a cloth face covering for all of their employees to wear while performing duties that involve contact with other employees or with their public and to post their physical distancing plans.